RTIInternational/harness-vue/docs/introduction/page-definitions.md

 }
 ```

-For each chart in the page definition, Harness Vue will create the following:
+For each chart in the page definition, Harness-Vue will create the following:

 * state: the store will have an `exampleChart1ChartData` state attribute
 * getter: the store will have a `getExampleChart1ChartData` getter